R3PO97/nasa-apod/README.md

 ## Features
 - Displays the Astronomy Picture of the Day with title and explanation.
 - Handles both images and videos from the APOD API.
-- Displays a message if the image is copyrighted.
+- Displays a message if the media is copyrighted.
-- Provides download button.

 ## Technologies
 - **ReactJS**: JavaScript library for building user interfaces.
 - **Axios**: HTTP client for making requests to the NASA API.
 - **CSS**: Styling to achieve a NASA-inspired look with dark colors and shades of grey.

+## Access the Web App
+You can access the web app at the following link: [https://R3PO97.github.io/nasa-apod](https://R3PO97.github.io/nasa-apod)